Overview

 Client Mode¶

-If you are connecting to an Opsml server that is already setup and running, all you need to do is set the OPSML_TRACKING_URI
+If you are connecting to an Opsml server that is already setup and running, all you need to do is set the OPSML_TRACKING_URI and you're good to go.

 You can also set the following optional environment variables if your server has authenitcation enabled: